 Malta has managed to provide amazing backdrops for major movie locations.
 Game of Thrones, Gladiator and Troy are only a few of the major big names in Hollywood which make Malta famous for film locations.

 Malta is home to some of the worlds oldest temples.
 The temples of Imnajdra or Ggantija are much older than Macchu Pichu of Peru or the Pyramids in Egypt.
 They are prehistoric and go back to thousands of years.
 Not to mention the old capital medieval city of Mdina or the capital itself, Valletta with fortifications so grand and unique.
-The Maltese knights of St John are also part of an important era and famous worldwide.
+The Maltese Knights of St John are also part of an important era and famous worldwide.
 Malta was the country that was most bombed during the World wars (in relation to its size) mostly because of its strategic location in the middle of the Mediterranean sea.

 The crystal sea waters

 Famous for its warm climate and quantity of sunny days.
-It is true that Maltese climate is not nothing similar to Canarian islands (in winter here it can be cold), but it has 300 days of sunshine in average and it is ranking as one of the best countries to live in, in international studies of living abroad.
+It is true that Maltese climate is nothing similar to Canarian islands (in winter here it can be cold), but it has 300 days of sunshine in average and it is ranking as one of the best countries to live in, in international studies of living abroad.

 Read also: 18 fun facts about Malta and Maltese people.

-The Maltese cousine
+The Maltese cuisine

 Food in Malta is so varied, even perhaps thanks to the influences of the Italians and Arabs.
 From the famous Maltese Rabbit stew to the Hobza biz zejt, Gbejniet, Maltese sausage and much more.
 So much to eat, don’t get us started!